Saliency-Bench: A Comprehensive Benchmark for Evaluating Visual Explanations: A Comprehensive Benchmark for Evaluating Visual Explanations

+{\bfseries Security Check Classification Dataset (Security-XAI)} The security check classification task in our study is constructed using the Sixray dataset~\cite{miao2019sixray}.
+The Sixray dataset, partitioned based on the recognition of prohibited items, comprises an extensive suite of 1,059,231 X-ray images.
+Each image is annotated at the image level by experienced security inspectors, whose expert annotations we repurpose as human explanation annotations.
+This approach capitalizes on professional insight, ensuring that our dataset's annotations reflect real-world classification scenarios and provide a reliable basis for the binary classification of prohibited items.
+Consequently, the dataset has 17,654 images evenly distributed in positive and negative classes and each positive image has a corresponding human explanation annotations.

-{\bfseries Cats and Dogs Classification Dataset (Cat\&Dog-XAI)} The Cats and Dogs Classification Dataset used in our study is constructed from The Oxford-IIIT Pet Dataset~\cite{parkhi12a}.
+{\bfseries Pet Type Classification Dataset (Pet-XAI)} The pet type classification dataset used in our study is constructed from The Oxford-IIIT Pet Dataset~\cite{parkhi12a}.
 This dataset, tailored for pet image analysis, contains over 7,000 images across 37 unique categories, each corresponding to different breeds of dogs or cats.
 For the purposes of our research, we treat pixel-level foreground extractions, which isolate the pet from the background, as proxies for human explanation annotations.
 These extractions effectively highlight the subject of interest in alignment with the class label, mirroring the focus areas a human annotator might identify when asked to explain the basis for classifying an image as either a~\textit{dog} or a~\textit{cat}.
+The resulting dataset contains 2,400 images for~\textit{cat} and 4,990 images for~\textit{dog}, with a total of 7,349 human explanation annotations.

+{\bfseries Action Classification Dataset (Action-XAI)} The Action Classification Dataset, Action-XAI, is derived from the VQA-based visual and textual explanations dataset, Activity Explanation (ACT-X)~\cite{park2018multimodal,zhang2024megl}.
+We extracted samples from the ACT-X dataset that could be converted from a VQA task into a classification task.
+To determine whether a question-answer pair could be restructured into a classification problem, we employed LLMs to verify the suitability of each pair for conversion.
+The resulting Action-XAI dataset is designed for object classification, where each image sample includes visual explanations that justify the assigned class label.
+The dataset consists of 127 distinct action class labels, providing a diverse set of actions for classification tasks.
+In total, the dataset contains 11,511 image samples.